KOLN: Regional expansion

 When KOLN went on the air, it financially struggled.
 In its first nine months, it lost some $25,000 a month; it had a poor movie selection and was initially saddled with meager offerings from DuMont.
 The construction of the Beaver Crossing transmitter and move to channel 10 marked the start of a commitment to expand the station's service area well beyond Lincoln.
 In the Lincoln area, general manager A. James Ebel had an idea.
 The station gave out television antennas with directions for viewers to point their antennas west toward Beaver Crossing and away from Omaha.
 West of Lincoln, where the Omaha stations' signals did not reach, a station study found that there was a significant number of charge accounts at Lincoln department stores.
 In 1959, the Electron Corporation of Dallas, a manufacturer of television equipment, began applying for television station permits in small markets throughout the country, including channel 11 at Grand Island.
 Electron hoped to use the Grand Island station and others as demonstrations of equipment it claimed would make it 70 percent cheaper to set up new TV stations.
-Electron obtained the permit and gave it the call sign KGIN-TV, but instead of constructing the station, it sold the permit to KOLN to be used to rebroadcast the Lincoln station.
+Electron obtained the permit and gave it the call sign KGIN-TV.
+However, instead of building the station, it sold the permit to Fetzer, who intended to use channel 11 as a full-power satellite of KOLN-TV.

 KGIN-TV began broadcasting on October 1, 1961.
 A three-hop microwave transmission link from Lincoln carried KOLN programming to the channel 11 transmitter facility at Heartwell.
 The initial performance of the facility was poor, which was discovered to be due to a mis-assembly of the antenna.
 It had been incorrectly marked at the factory and, when assembled, sent most of its signal up.
 A station spokesman noted, "We probably had a good signal on the moon, but this installation wasn't designed to serve the moon."
 The Grand Island station completed a studio with live telecasting capability in 1967, which moved to the Hotel Yancey in 1969.
 KGIN continued to have offices at the Yancey as late as 1990.
+Both stations began to broadcast live color programs on May 22, 1967.
 Further translators began carrying KOLN/KGIN-TV as far west as North Platte, with 18 in service by 1973.

 With the Grand Island satellite in place, KOLN-TV began branding itself as 10/11.
 It became one of the highest-rated television stations in its market in the United States in total-day ratings, late afternoon ratings, and other metrics.
 Its late newscast attracted more than 60 percent of area television viewers in the 1970s.
 It also became a profitable venture for Fetzer.
 Other local programs debuted, such as the Morning Show and Cartoon Corral.
 After 1967, both programs had the same host, Leta Powell Drake, who also hosted local commercials.
 Cartoon Corral left the air in 1982.